bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 * Home/away game (one variable)
 * Form the last 5 games (Fantasy's own [ICT index](https://www.premierleague.com/news/65567)) (five variables)

 This results in 50 input variables in total, with actual Fantasy points achieved in each round as the dependent variable.
 All data from previous rounds are used in the training phase to predict a given round (i.e., predicting results in round `n`, the training sample contains data from rounds `n-1, n-2, ... , 1`).
-Predicting round 19, the most recent ICT score for Liverpool and West Ham players are set to the average of the other players, as their round 18 match was [postponed](https://www.premierleague.com/news/1336506) due to the participation of Liverpool in the FIFA World Cup.
+Predicting round 19, data from rounds 1 to 17 was used<sup>4</sup>.

 ### Designing the models

 The linear regression is set up with the assumed weakest team as baseline on the team variable, and the assumed strongest team as baseline on the opponent team variable.
 An ordinary least squares regression is performed.
 The neural net uses four layers: Input layer (50 neurons), two middle layers (50 and 30 neurons) and finally an output layer (one neuron).
 All layers use the relu activation function, except the output which uses a linear activation function.
 There is also added a [dropout layer](https://towardsdatascience.com/machine-learning-part-20-dropout-keras-layers-explained-8c9f6dc4c9ab) between the two middle layers with a dropout probability of 0.2.
+The model uses mean squared error as loss function and the [Adam](https://keras.io/optimizers/#adam) optimizer.

-### 2. Predicting points
+### Predicting points

-Lorem ipsum
+After fitting the model, it predicts points achieved by all the players in the out-of-sample round – in our case, round 19.

-### 3. Selecting the XI
+### Selecting the XI

-Lorem ipsum
+und 19.

 ### Results